AMWA-TV/bcp-008-02/docs/Overview.md

 Devices MUST be able to reset ALL status transition counter properties in the following two ways:

-* When a sender activation occurs if `autoResetCounters` is set to `true`
+* When a sender activation occurs if `autoResetCountersAndMessages` is set to `true`
-* When a client invokes the `ResetCounters` method
+* When a client invokes the `ResetCountersAndMessages` method

-The `autoResetCounters` property allows clients to configure if ALL counters automatically reset with each Sender activation (by default devices MUST have this enabled).
+The `autoResetCountersAndMessages` property allows clients to configure if ALL counters automatically reset with each Sender activation (by default devices MUST have this enabled).
 If this is enabled, senders MUST reset ALL counters to 0 after each activation.
-Devices MUST allow setting the `autoResetCounters` property to a value of `true` and MAY allow setting the property to `false`.
+Devices MUST allow setting the `autoResetCountersAndMessages` property to a value of `true` and MAY allow setting the property to `false`.
 This supports use cases where users do not want to reset automatically after each activation.

 ### Sender overall status